protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

 Improve the way mutable names work in our stack.

-- Empower developers with reliable mechanisms for publishing updates
+- Empower developers with reliable primitive for publishing updates on human-readable names
-  - Make IPNS useful on its own, and inside of DNSLink records
 - Future-proof the way we do human readable names via DNS interop
+- Reduce privacy risks related to DNS leaks  in plaintext

 #### Background &amp; intent
 _Describe the desired state of the world after this project?
 Why does that matter?_